ByteHackr/bytehackr.hashnode.dev/clfp0h5sm000k09lf3gswhhrc.md

 The `verify` parameter set to `True` enables HTTPS verification.

-**Authenticate requests API:** authentication is a process of verifying the identity of a user or a system.
+**<mark>Authenticate requests API:</mark>** authentication is a process of verifying the identity of a user or a system.
 By authenticating requests, you can ensure that only authorized users can access your API.
 There are several authentication methods you can use, including:

 * API keys: A simple authentication method where users provide an API key in each request.